ruby-grape/grape/README.md

 end
 ```

-In the example above Grape will use `blank?` to check if the `shelf_id` param is present.
+In the example above Grape will use `blank?` to check whether the `shelf_id` param is present.

-But you can use a `Proc` with custom code as well.
-If it returns true, the block will be evaluated.
+Given also takes a `Proc` with custom code.
+Below, the param `description` is required only if the value of `category` is equal `foo`:

 ```ruby
 params do